-I am a Lecturer in Public Sector Management within the School of Business, UNSW Canberra, as part of the Public Service Research Group.
+I am a Senior Lecturer in Public Sector Management within the School of Business, UNSW Canberra, as part of the Public Service Research Group.
 I hold an Australian Research Council DECRA Fellowship which is examining the growth of private sector investment in biodiversity and natural capital.

 My research aims to understand how governments, businesses and other actors can more effectively protect and manage our natural environment.
 To do this, I use theories and methods from the natural and social sciences to inform the design, implementation and evaluation of environmental laws, policies and tools.
 I have a diverse background, including undergraduate degrees in mathematics and ecology, a PhD in public policy, and direct experience with policymaking.
 I sit on the editorial board of Conservation Letters.